The Three C's of Technology in Nature

 We now have the ability to collect incredibly high-quality photos on a whole new level.
 Cell phone cameras are better than most point and shoot models -- you can record 4k video -- and filters are more accessible than ever.

 In this way, cell phones and their incredible cameras aren’t only nice to have but serve an essential purpose.
 Keeping these devices powered to capture and share memories is more vital than ever.

 Like anything else, bringing technology on trips has its pitfalls.

 Many struggle with disconnecting and truly experiencing the great outdoors.
 They’d rather be with their friends digitally than with their families and friends literally.

 There is an actual term associated with those unable to disconnect (nomophobia).

 If you are going on a trip and will be gone for several days, remaining connected to friends and loved ones is a real concern.
-Being able to makes calls, receive text messages and post updates is a fantastic luxury and one that is now more mobile than ever before.
+Being able to make calls, receive text messages, and post updates is a fantastic luxury and one that is now more mobile than ever before.

-Interfacing from anywhere on earth is an incredible gift, one that deserves to be pursued, and one PowerFilm happily supports.
+Interfacing from anywhere on earth is an incredible gift that deserves to be pursued, and one PowerFilm happily supports.

 Just make sure to participate in these various adventures rather than strictly documenting from the sidelines!